joelsanchezmoreno/caravel_custom_core/README.md

+# Caravel-with-customCore

+A custom core with a custom ISA based on MIPS that contains an L1 instruction and data cache, a store buffer and a reorder buffer.
+Single thread core.
+Further information can be found on the documentation.

 # CIIC Harness

 A template SoC for Google SKY130 free shuttles.
 It is still WIP.
 The current SoC architecture is given below.